ROCm/rocSOLVER/README.md

     return 0;
 }
 ```
 Compile command may vary depending on the system and session environment.
-Here is a example of a common case
+Here is an example of a common use case

 ```bash
 >> hipcc -I/opt/rocm/include -L/opt/rocm/lib -lrocsolver -lrocblas example.c -o example.exe